CoderOneHQ/bomberland/README.md

 | TypeScript-fwd | [Link](https://github.com/CoderOneHQ/starter-kits/tree/master/typescript) | Includes example for using forward model simulator | ❌ |

 # Contributing
-We'd love any contributions to the starter kits.
-Feel free to raise a PR for review.
+Contributions for Bomberland starter kits in other languages (as well improvements to existing starter kits) are welcome!

-Starter kits in other languages should implement the simulation logic for handling game state updates (see [example](https://github.com/CoderOneHQ/starter-kits/blob/master/python3/game_state.py)) and follow the [validation schema](https://github.com/CoderOneHQ/starter-kits/blob/master/validation.schema.json).
+Starter kits in new languages should implement the simulation logic for handling game state updates (see [example](https://github.com/CoderOneHQ/starter-kits/blob/master/python3/game_state.py)) and follow the [validation schema](https://github.com/CoderOneHQ/starter-kits/blob/master/validation.schema.json).

+For any help, please contact us directly on [Discord](https://discord.gg/NkfgvRN) or via [email](mailto:humans@gocoder.one).

 # Discussion and Questions

-Join the community on [Discord](https://discord.gg/NkfgvRN).
+Come join our community on [Discord](https://discord.gg/NkfgvRN).

 Please let us know of any bugs or suggestions by [raising an Issue](https://github.com/CoderOneHQ/starter-kits/issues).